Howlerloud/Elemental-game/README.md

 <h2>Validator Testing</h2>

 <h3>Html</h3>
-<p>W3C markup was used to validate my html and as shown it passed, it only addresses an empty heading that is filled when certain perameters are met on js.</p>
+<p>W3C markup was used to validate my html and as shown it passed, it only addresses an empty heading that is filled when certain parameters are met on js.</p>
 <img src="assets/readme/html.jpg">
 <h3>CSS</h3>
 <p>W3 Jigsaw was used to check the css used in my project and has passed with no issues.</p>